Continuum models of directed polymers on disordered diamond fractals in the critical case: Path intersections under the correlation measure

-The proof of Corollary~\ref{CorIntSet} is placed in Appendix~\ref{AppendixHausdorff} since it proceeds from the energy bound in Proposition~\ref{PropFrostman} without change from the analogous method for obtaining a lower bound for the Hausdorff dimension of a set using an energy bound.
+The proof of Corollary~\ref{CorIntSet} is placed in Appendix~\ref{AppendixHausdorff} because it proceeds from the energy bound in Proposition~\ref{PropFrostman} without change from the analogous method for obtaining a lower bound for the Hausdorff dimension of a set using an energy bound.
+Note that the integrand in~(\ref{Energy}) below is the reciprocal of the dimension function $h(a)=1/\log^{\frak{h}}(\frac{1}{a})$ in Definition~\ref{DefLogHaus} with $a=|x-y|$.